Peter Bellwood

 Peter Stafford Bellwood (born Leicester, England, 1943) is Emeritus Professor of Archaeology in the School of Archaeology and Anthropology at the Australian National University (ANU) in Canberra.
-He is well known for his Early Farming Dispersal Hypothesis and his Out of Taiwan model regarding the spread of Austronesian languages.
+He is well known for his Early Farming Dispersal Hypothesis and his Out of Taiwan model (with linguist Robert Blust) regarding the spread of Austronesian languages.

 Education and career

 Peter Bellwood received his B.A. and Ph.D. from the University of Cambridge (King's College) in 1966 and 1980, respectively.
 His areas of specialization include the human population history of Southeast Asia and the Pacific from archaeological, linguistic and biological perspectives; the worldwide origins of agriculture and resulting cultural, linguistic and biological developments; and the prehistory of human migration.
-He is currently researching with Philip J. Piper and Lam My Dzung on an archaeological fieldwork project, funded by the Australian Research Council, on Neolithic sites in Vietnam.
+He has undertaken grant-funded archaeological fieldwork projects since 1967 in New Zealand, the Cook Islands, the Society and Marquesas Islands, Indonesia, Malaysia, Vietnam, and the Philippines.
+He is currently researching with Philip J. Piper and Lam My Dzung on an archaeological fieldwork project, funded by the Australian Research Council, on Neolithic sites in northern and central Vietnam.

 Professor Bellwood was the Secretary-General of the Indo-Pacific Prehistory Association (1990 to 2009) and was formerly the Editor of the Bulletin of the Indo-Pacific Prehistory Association (now the Journal of Indo-Pacific Archaeology).

 His books have been translated on 16 occasions into French, Greek, Russian, Turkish, Chinese (Traditional and Simplified), Japanese, Vietnamese and Indonesian.

 Bellwood is a member of the Editorial Advisory Board of the archaeology journal Antiquity.